Friends of Recovery Association

 Bio coming soon!

-Stephanie Curry is a recovering alcoholic, with 5 years sober!
+Stephanie Curry is a recovering alcoholic, with multiple years of sobriety.
 She is an Alumna of Oxford House Serenity Hills, and actively participating in the Alumni Association for the Kansas City area.
 Stephanie has been a part of the Board of FORA for 3 years.
 She has served as Secretary and Treasurer for the Board.
 She is currently the Chair for Oxford House World Council and active in Oxford House State Association.
 Her full-time job is working for a drug and alcohol treatment facility in Lenexa KS.

 Lenny’s history of success is directly related to his ability to plan and execute various strong strategies to increase system optimization along with developing and ensuring maintenance of efficient track record of data to lead major increase in company outcomes.
 When he moved back to Kansas City, he wanted to be a part of an organization that served a larger purpose in the community and meant something to him personally.
 Lenny found F.O.R.A. and knew he could utilize his skill set to help the board ensure all members of the program were given the tools to succeed both professionally and financially during their recovery.